• Home

 Dear Speech and Debate Community:

-On Saturday we will be offering 6 preliminary rounds of Lincoln-Douglas and Public Forum with debate elimination rounds taking place on Sunday.
+On Saturday we will be offering middle school and high school divisions of 6 preliminary rounds of Lincoln-Douglas and Public Forum, with debate elimination rounds taking place on Sunday.
 On Sunday, we will offer all middle school, high school novice, and high school open/varsity divisions in CHSSA and SCJFL speech events with three preliminary rounds plus finals.
-Students are encouraged to double enter in speech events and to compete “up” for the additional challenge.

-For the purposes of our tournament, we define novices as high school students who’ve attended 5 or fewer tournaments and we encourage experienced middle school competitors to compete in high school divisions with coach permission.
+Students are encouraged to double enter in speech events and to compete “up” in debate for the additional challenge.
+For the purposes of our tournament, we define “novices” as high school students who’ve attended 5 or fewer tournaments and we encourage experienced middle school competitors to compete in high school divisions with coach permission.
 We also reserve the right to collapse divisions and merge events as entries warrant but will do so to best preserve the spirit and character of each particular event.
 Students who compete on speech events on Sunday and are in debate elimination rounds do so at their own risk.

 We are looking forward to hosting all of you and wish you a joyous holiday season!